Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-credential-deployment.rst

             import java.util.Collections
             import java.util.EnumMap

-            fun createCredentialDeploymentTransaction(): CredentialDeploymentDetails {
+            fun createCredentialDeploymentTransaction(identityIndex: Int, credentialCounter: Int): CredentialDeploymentDetails {
                 // The identity object created previously.
 See the identity creation section. val identity: IdentityObject = ...

-                // The identity provider that was used for creating the identity. val ipIdentity = ...
+                // The index of the identity provider that was used for creating the identity. val identityProviderIndex = ...

                 val connection = Connection.newBuilder()
                     .host(nodeAddress)